pratik-bongale/secrets-app/README.md

 Now share your secrets anonymously with everyone with our Secrets App

 ## Getting Started
 - The App is currently hosted on Heroku.
-For a quick peek visit [Secrets]().
+For a quick peek visit [Secrets App](https://sheltered-fortress-69442.herokuapp.com/).
 - To build this project locally, follow steps given below.

 ### Prerequisites